 Welcome to Eastfield

 Eastfield Village is not a public museum.
-It is open only to those who register for our workshops and on specific public occasions.
-Its creator, Donald Carpentier, leading a team of dedicated volunteers, assembled the more than twenty buildings and thousands of architectural elements, tools and artifacts specifically to serve as a study collection.
+It is open only to those who attend our annual workshops and limited events.
+Its creator, Donald Carpentier, leading a team of dedicated volunteers, assembled the more than twenty buildings and thousands of architectural elements, tools, and artifacts specifically to serve as a study collection.
 The Village itself is an educational tool.
-Combine this unique laboratory with gifted instructors who are eager to share their expertise and the result is a level of detail and depth to the courses that only Eastfield can offer.
+Combine this unique laboratory with gifted instructors who are eager to share their expertise and the result is a level of detail and depth to the workshops that only Eastfield can offer.

 Workshops

-For more than four decades, the Annual Series of Early American Trades and Historic Preservation Workshops has offered workshops and symposia in the traditional trades and domestic arts.
+For more than four decades, the Annual Series of Historic American Trades and Crafts Workshops has offered courses and symposia in the traditional trades and domestic arts.
 The goal is to maintain the highest educational standards, with instructors who are leaders in their fields.
-The in-depth, hands-on workshops appeal to a wide range of students, including tradesmen, craftsmen, and museum personnel seeking to advance their knowledge and skills, as well as homeowners looking to deal with issues concerning historic home maintenance and restoration.
+The in-depth, hands-on workshops appeal to a wide range of students, including tradespeople, craftspeople, and museum professionals seeking to advance their knowledge and skills, as well as homeowners wishing to expand their knowledge and skills in historic home maintenance and restoration.

-Our workshops vary between 3 and 5 days and are conducted at the Village.
-Participants are encouraged to stay at the Village’s early 19th Century accommodations during their stay and join in social activities with other workshop participants and instructors.
+Our workshops vary between 2 and 5 days and are conducted at the Village.
+Participants are encouraged to stay at the Village’s complimentary early 19th Century accommodations and join in social activities with other workshop participants and instructors.

 Unique Experience

 The lure of Eastfield is more than its exceptional curriculum.
-Students who take classes at the Village are encouraged to live there during their courses.
+Participants who take workshops at the Village are encouraged to live here during their courses free of charge.
 Meals may be cooked in the late 18th century kitchens.
-Accommodations are rope beds with straw and feather ticks with outhouses and porta-johns as sanitary facilities.
-Most evenings there are gatherings in the Briggs Tavern with lively conversations.
-This immersion experience offers an unforgettable opportunity to be with others - students and teachers - of similar interests, and to gain an appreciation for the work and daily life of pre-industrial America.
+Accommodations are period rope beds with straw and feather ticks with outhouses and porta-johns as sanitary facilities.
+Most evenings are filled with lively gatherings in the Briggs Tavern.
+This immersive experience offers an unforgettable opportunity to be with others - participants and instructors - of similar interests, and to gain an appreciation for the work and daily life of pre-industrial America.

 Lodging at Eastfield